Sambar (1 Cup) and Cooked Rice (1 Cup, Cooked)

 How to consume Cooked Rice, Sambar without glucose spikes

-Include vegetables like broccoli, spinach, or bell peppers in your meal.
-These can slow down the absorption of carbohydrates.
+Incorporate high-fiber foods like steamed broccoli, green beans, or kale along with your meal.
+Fiber can help slow down the digestion and absorption of carbohydrates.

-Add healthy fats like avocado, nuts, or olive oil to your meal to help reduce the rate of glucose absorption.
+Include a small serving of healthy fats like avocado, nuts, or seeds in your meal to slow down carbohydrate absorption.

 Physical Activity